Nathaniel Eaton: Family lost at sea

-In 1647 Eaton was finally "exonerated" of a £100 debt that Winthrop misstated as being for £1,000 in his History of New England, ibid, and with which Eaton had supposedly absconded to Virginia in 1640.
+In 1647, Eaton was exonerated of a £100 debt that Winthrop misstated as being for £1,000 in his History of New England, and with which Eaton had supposedly absconded to Virginia in 1640.
 The exoneration is documented in Henry Dunster's record book for Harvard College as a copy of a letter by two benefactors that Dunster recorded directly underneath his first design of the seal of Harvard College.
 The 1640 endowment letter was footnoted in 1647 by Theophilus, who wrote:

-This money was put wholey into the hands of my brother Nath:Eaton.
-9 August 1647. [signed] Theo:Eaton.